imranbarbhuiya/i18n-validate/README.md

 <!-- prettier-ignore-end -->

 -   You can ignore a specific function by adding `// i18n-validate-disable-next-line` comment before the function call or ignore all the functions in a file by adding `/* i18n-validate-disable */` comment at the top of the file.
+-   Dynamic keys aren't supported yet but ternary operators, string concatenation using `+` operator are supported.

 > **Note**: Currently, `i18n-validate` supports `typescript` and `javascript` (including `tsx` and `jsx`) source files and `json` translation files only.